-Answer: Guest house trekking all the lodges they have a shower which you can get it somewhere paying and somewhere without paying however if you are in camping trekking – we provide you hot water bucket then you will take a bucket shower.Question: How do I get drinking water on short Helambu trekking?
+Answer: Guest house trekking all the lodges they have a shower which you can get it somewhere paying and somewhere without paying however if you are in camping trekking – we provide you hot water bucket then you will take a bucket shower.

-Answer: During the trekking route there are all places hotel and shops where you can able to buy mineral water and you can buy it for drinking but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
-Instead, we provide you boiled water or bringing chlorine tablets to purify the normal water as the normal water is available in campsite/along the way.Question: Can I charge my digital camera or other batteries on my trip?
+Answer: During the trekking route there are all places hotels and shops where you can able to buy mineral water and you can buy it for drinking but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
+Instead, we provide you boiled water or bringing chlorine tablets to purify the normal water as the normal water is available in campsite/along the way.

 Answer: During the lodge trekking there will be more chances to charge the battery.
 We recommend you bring an extra pair for in case.
 Remember to bring your adapters!
-An extra battery will be recommended.Question: Is there any communication facilities on Helambu trekking?
+An extra battery will be recommended.

-Answer: In this trekking route you can get telephone services as well as internet services as well.Question: Can I use credit cards in Trekking?
+Answer: In this trekking route you can get telephone services as well as internet services as well.

 Answer: No!
-So, for the trekking routes, you need to have cash Nepali rupees because credit cards work only in the bigger city areas.Question: When should I book my trip and what is the payments terms?
+So, for the trekking routes, you need to have cash Nepali rupees because credit cards work only in the bigger city areas.

 Answer: Because our trips book up months in advance, we recommend booking early to avoid any kind of misunderstanding.
 We will, of course, make every effort to accommodate last minute bookings.

 And regarding the deposit, we prefer 20% advance deposit of the total price of the trip in order to confirm your reservation before you arrive in Nepal.
 And the rest of the payment can be made after your arrival in Nepal.

 Answer: We provide porters to transfer your luggage.
-As we are a responsible trekking tour operator agency, each of our porters carry maximum 25 kilo of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.
-If you wish to have a private porter, you might also get it on paying an extra cost.Question: How much distance do I walk each day?
+As we are a responsible trekking tour operator agency, each of our porters carries a maximum 25 kilo of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.
+If you wish to have a private porter, you might also get it on paying an extra cost.

 Answer: When walking in the mountains, the distance you cover each day can vary greatly due to a gradient, terrain, and altitude.
-As such it is very hard to give specific distances on each day, however, you have to be prepared to walk roughly about 5 hours each day.Question: Do I need walking polls?
+As such it is very hard to give specific distances on each day, however, you have to be prepared to walk roughly about 5 hours each day.

-Answer: Walking pools are recommended but not compulsory.Question: How much additional money do I need per day?
+Question: How much additional money do I need per day?

 Answer: You can allocate US$ 08 – 10 for a lunch/dinner in Kathmandu and it depends on your spending habits.
-US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee and some drinks while you are on trek.
+US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee, and some drinks while you are on trek.

 The above itineraries are subject to change due to condition beyond our control.
 This is a Guide line showing tentative camp night stops.
 Physical, technical and natural condition may change this above itineraries.